krokyk/jwt-nodejs-express-tutorial/README.md

   ```javascript
       const authHeader = req.headers["authorization"]
   ```
-* verify there is actually such header and if yes, get the token from it.
+* Verify there is actually such header and if yes, get the token from it.
-Since Authorization header value will be in format `Bearer <token>`, we just split it and take the second array element from it
+Since Authorization header value will be in format `Bearer <token>`, split it (on the `space` character) and take the second array element from it
   ```javascript
       const token = authHeader && authHeader.split(" ")[1]
   ```
-* if the header is not there or the value of the header is malformed somehow, (e.g. there's no space between `Bearer` and `<token>`) we return **_401 Unauthorized_** HTTP status
+* if the header is not there or the value of the header is malformed somehow (e.g. there's no space between `Bearer` and `<token>`), return **_401 Unauthorized_** HTTP status
   ```javascript
       if (token == null) return res.sendStatus(401)
   ```
-* otherwise, we proceed to the verification of the token itself.
+* otherwise, proceed to the verification of the token itself.
-If there's an error, we return **_403 Forbidden_** HTTP status.
-If not we pass the control to the `next` _route handler_ in sequence
+If there's an error, return **_403 Forbidden_** HTTP status.
+If not, pass the control to the `next` _route handler_ in sequence
   ```javascript
       jwt.verify(token, process.env.ACCESS_TOKEN_SECRET, (err, obj) => {
           if (err) return res.sendStatus(403)